WebAssembly/component-model/design/mvp/CanonicalABI.md

 ### Tasks

-As described in the [concurrency explainer], a "task" is created for each call to a component export (in `canon_lift` below).
+As described in the [concurrency explainer], a "task" is created for each call into a component and contains internal state that is used to ensure (via trapping guards) that guest code obeys the Canonical ABI rules.
 Each task contains 1..N threads that execute on behalf of the task, starting with the *implicit* thread that is spawned by `canon_lift` and transitively including additional *explicit* threads spawned by the implicit thread via `thread.new-indirect`.
-Tasks contain internal state that is used to ensure (via trapping guards) that guest code obeys the Canonical ABI rules.
+This default task membership can be modified by threads at any time by calling the `thread.set-task` built-in.

 At a high-level, all cross-component calls funnel through the same `FuncInst` spec-level function type, where the host can be the caller, the callee or even